prosyslab-classroom/cs424-program-reasoning/README.md

 2. **program synthesis**: how to automatically _generate_ an implementation that satisfies the specification.

 Students will learn theories and practices of program verification and synthesis through lectures, and assignments.
-Furthermore, it envisions a future where programming language theory and AI are combined to automatically generate safe programs.
+Furthermore, we will envision a future where artificial general intelligence, equipped with both logic and intuition, is realized.

 ## 성적 Grading
 - 숙제 Homework: 50%